aryehof/dart-event/README.md

 myEvent.subscribe((args) => print('myEvent occured'));
 ```

-> An Event is lightweight.
+An Event is lightweight.
 It maintains a list of subscribers, but that list is only instantiated the first time it is subscribed to.
 Broadcasting an Event does nothing if there are no subscribers.
 With no overhead, or impact on performance, feel free to declare and publish large numbers of Events.

-One can use the `+` or `-` operators to as alternatives to using the `subscribe` or `unsubscribe` keywords.
+> Note: you can use the `+` or `-` operators as alternatives to using the `subscribe` or `unsubscribe` keywords.

 ### Arguments